Did I have a panic attack? What are panic attacks?

 The point of intervention can occur at many places to stop attacks.
 A pre-emptive strike could mean changing some habits and taking better care of yourself, or looking at some ways to reduce your stress level.
 Ask for help.
 Another intervention point occurs at the point in the woman's story where she sat on the bed with her partner talking and worrying about her symptoms: We talked about maybe going to the emergency room to get my heart checked out.
 The more we talked about it, the more I pictured myself at the hospital, and the more I worried about what could be wrong with me, the worse my symptoms got.

 Once the fear system (which is mediated by the amygdala) has been activated and we are feeling the bodily sensations associated with panic attacks, we can either keep it going or turn it down with the thoughts that we think.
-The amygdala is an old part of our brain, it’s an automatic, highly reactive, fast acting little sucker.
+The amygdala is from the oldest - most primitive and unsophisticated part of the brain.
 However, the higher functioning parts of our brain- those responsible for cognitions have the ability to act upon the amygdala.
 In the situation detailed above, the woman did not know she was having a panic attack; she was fully convinced that she was having a heart attack.
-Her fearful thoughts (I’m going to die”, “I’m having a heart attack”) about her body’s sensations perpetuated the fear response, which serves to perpetuate the fight or flight reaction – increasing the bodily sensations and the panic attack.
+Her fearful thoughts (I'm going to die", "I'm having a heart attack") about her body's sensations perpetuated the fear response, which serves to perpetuate the fight or flight reaction - increasing the bodily sensations and the panic attack.

-Most importantly, if you’ve experienced panic attacks, have compassion for yourself.
-Ask for help and regain control over that pesky amygdala.
+If you've experienced panic attacks, have compassion for yourself.
+Ask for help.